Lipschitz extensions to finitely many points: An inequality involving the entries of an M-matrix and its inverse

 A matrix \(M\in \Mat(m\times m; \R)\) with non-positive off-diagonal elements is said to be an \textit{M-matrix} if \(M\) is non-singular and each entry of \(M^{-1}\) is non-negative, cf. \cite[Definition 1.1]{markham1972nonnegative}.
 There are several equivalent definitions of an M-matrix, cf. \cite{fiedler1962matrices}.
 M-matrices and their matrix inverses are generally well understood, cf. \cite{poole1974survey, johnson1982inverse} for a survey of the theory.
 A primary example of M-matrices are matrices \(M:=M(\bm{\lambda}, J)\).
-Indeed, such matrices are strictly diagonally dominant (thus non-singular) and via Gauss elimination it is straightforward to show that each entry of the inverse of \(M(\bm{\lambda}, J)\) is non-negative.

-It is worth to point out that a matrix \(M\in \Mat(m\times m;\R)\) with non-positive off-diagonal elements is an M-matrix if and only if there are matrices \(W, D \in \Mat(m\times m;\R)\) such that \(W\) is a strictly diagonally dominant M-matrix, \(D\) is a diagonal matrix with positive diagonal elements and \(M=WD\).
+Indeed, such matrices are strictly diagonally dominant (thus non-singular) and via Gauss elimination it is straightforward to show that each entry of the inverse of \(M(\bm{\lambda}, J)\) is non-negative.It is worth to point out that a matrix \(M\in \Mat(m\times m;\R)\) with non-positive off-diagonal elements is an M-matrix if and only if there are matrices \(W, D \in \Mat(m\times m;\R)\) such that \(W\) is a strictly diagonally dominant M-matrix, \(D\) is a diagonal matrix with positive diagonal elements and \(M=WD\).
 This is a classical result of Fiedler and Pták, cf. \cite[Theorem 4.3]{fiedler1962matrices}.
+The following result will play a major role in the proof of Theorem \ref{hopefullySolved}.